 One way you can make money from your receipts is with the Checkout 51 app.
-This app rewards you with cash back when you shop their weekly offers and upload a picture of your receipt to the app.
-Once your cash back balance reaches $20, you can cash out and they’ll mail you a check.
+This app rewards you with cash when you shop their weekly offers and upload a picture of your receipt to the app.
+Once your cashback balance reaches $20, you can cash out and they’ll mail you a check.

 Another app that’s similar to Checkout 51 is Ibotta.
 Ibotta sends you cash back through PayPal or Venmo when you buy featured products at your favorite stores and apps and upload a picture of your receipt.

-Another way to make money recycling paper is by recycling your used cardboard.
-If you’re like me, you amass tons of cardboard boxes every year from your Amazon orders.
+Another way to make money recycling paper is by recycling your used cardboard, including things like boxes and even toilet paper rolls.
+This is especially good for those of us who amass tons of cardboard boxes every year from your Amazon orders.

 With the buildup of everyone’s shipping boxes and cardboard boxes used when moving, this makes a lot of the 43 million tons of paper that gets recycled in the U.S. each year.

 That’s half of all materials recycled annually.
 It’s also a lot of cardboard and a lot of money being missed out on.